-This month, we traveled westward to the Blue Ridge Mountains, spending three days experiencing the best that Roanoke and the surrounding mountain towns had to offer.
-Follow this detailed itinerary to “Crush” your next Friday in Virginia’s Blue Ridge!
+Plan a trip to the famed Blue Ridge Mountains in Virginia and spend three days experiencing the best that Roanoke and the surrounding mountain towns have to offer.
+Follow this detailed itinerary for an unforgettable three-day vacation in Virginia’s Blue Ridge!

 —TRIP PLANNING OVERVIEW—

 Stay at: Home2 Suites by Hilton in Roanoke, starting at $94 per night

 Located midway between Roanoke and Salem, the Home2Suites by Hilton in Roanoke was a convenient spot for us to spend the evenings.
 The accommodations were huge and included spacious bedrooms, living rooms, bathrooms, and full kitchen areas in case you want to eat any meals in the room or bring a snack back to prepare later.
 Plus, the hotel is pet-friendly, with a “Pet Pit Stop” area located right outside for your doggie to do their business.
 And with many of the breweries within 10 miles of the hotel, Ubers or other transportation services were extremely affordable.

 If you’re thinking of splurging on accommodations and staying within the downtown Roanoke area, consider booking a room at the Hotel Roanoke.

 Suggested Prior Reservations: Hotel stays at either Home2Suites by Hilton or the Hotel Roanoke, boat rentals with Bridgewater Marina

 While you may prefer driving into Roanoke, consider taking the train and traveling with Amtrak into the Blue Ridge region.
 The trains are pet-friendly and only a short ride from various locations, including Richmond and Washington, D.C., allowing you to relax and enjoy the journey through some of Virginia’s most scenic landscape.